Rate this page:

 In Jira, you can store data against the host product without a backend.
 Learn about storing data with entity properties.
 This kind of hosted data storage is implemented via Entity Properties and the Entity Property tool makes it trivial to create, read, update, and delete Entity Properties in Jira.

-JSON descriptor validator
+JSON schema validator

 jwt.io An encoded JWT token can be opaque.
 Use the debugger at jwt.io to decode JWT tokens and inspect their content.
 Paste the JWT token from the Authorization header after the "JWT " prefix and paste into the Encoded section: